mcnole25/fun-with-numbers/README.md

 # Non-Lists

+### HTML File: arithmetic-generator.html

+An extension to the "all rational numbers" tool, I have also made an arithmetic generator for rational numbers alongside that.

+If there are ANY wrong or unsimplified answers displayed, PLEASE LET ME KNOW IMMEDIATELY!

 ### HTML File: rational-numbers.html

 A paginated view of all possible decimals, fractions & integers.
 Negative numbers also included.
 This is the set of rational numbers, ℚ.